 1.Create a Digital Folder

-Keep all receipts, records, quotes, and other documents related to your move in one place with a digital folder.
+Cross this item off of your moving checklist by keeping all receipts, records, quotes, and other documents related to your move in one place with a digital folder.
 Take photos of everything and put them in a storage system like a Google Drive or Dropbox folder so you always have the most important information at your fingertips.

 2. Make a Budget